Dr-MTN/luajit-decompiler/README.md

 slightest warranty that resulting code is even near to the original.
 Use it at your own risk of the wasted time.

+__SECOND WARNING!__ And, BTW, this all is a one huge prototype.
+Because the "release" version should be written into lua itself.
+Because it's cool to decompile the decompiler - a great test too!

 How to use it
 ---